 As a small company you may be the only shareholder, or you may have a couple of partners that hold shares as well.
 Does this mean that whenever you talk to your partners (or yourself?) you need to record the topics and resolutions?
 Nope.
 This really refers to any formal shareholder meetings and the only one you are required to have is an Annual Meeting of Shareholders.

-I’ll have a future article that goes into detail on the minutes for this meeting, but for now just know that this meeting goes over the performance of the company over the past year, holds elections for director seats that are empty and may also go over a vision for the future as well.
+I’ll have a future article (done, and it’s here) that goes into detail on the minutes for this meeting, but for now just know that this meeting goes over the performance of the company over the past year, holds elections for director seats that are empty and may also go over a vision for the future as well.
 It’s just a way of reviewing the company’s year to the shareholders.

 While this isn’t required for an LLC I think it’s a good idea to do it anyway.
 As a small business it may just be you taking a look at your past year and seeing what you’ve accomplished.
 As a corporation you’ll need to formalize the minutes for this meeting but that shouldn’t take more than 15-30 minutes.
 Imagine you holding a meeting by yourself where you summarize the past year, re-elect yourself to the board and then set goals for the next year.
 I think you can manage that.